Voteshield/VapeShield/README.md

 - *BASE_URL_ARG:* The base URL for the deployed VoteShield environment.
 For example, api.voteshield.us
 - *ENVIRONMENT_ARG:* The environment you are authenticating against.
 For example, `voteshield`.
 - *RETRY_ATTEMPTS:* Optional.
 The action will try this number of times every second by default to see if the service is available, considering most instances of this being ran will assume a service was cycled somewhere.
+- *RETRY_TIMEOUT:* Optional.
+Set's the timeout in seconds between retries.
+Defaults to 2 seconds.

 ## Testing